harrisonde/mugin/README.md

 # Mugin
 Loging into your web applicaions is dead simple, just use your mug.

-## Automagic Install
-	1. Open Terminal and cd the mugin directory
-	2. Start the virtual machine
-		1. $ vagrant up
-	3. Dependencies
-		1. $ bower install
-	4. Deploy
-		1. $ grunt deploy
-	5. Open your favorite flavor of web browser and navigate to 192.168.22.10

 ## Usage
 To get started, first create a user profile by choosing “Sign Up” from the landing page.
 Once on the signup page, complete the registration form by entering the required information.
 Upon successfull registration, allow access to the web camera and login to the application.
 If successful, a user profile view will render.

+## Install
+	1. Start the virtual machine
+		1. $ vagrant up
+	2. Dependencies
+		1. $ bower install
+	3. Deploy
+		1. $ grunt deploy
+	4. Open your favorite flavor of web browser and navigate to 192.168.22.10

 ## Features
 	1. Image comparison